Common questions we get when capacitor failings occur or need to be replaced are:

 What actually causes capacitors to fail?

-When a run capacitor fails you have no current on the start winding.
+When a run capacitor failing occurs you have no current on the start winding.

 Common misconception: There is something the motor can do to cause the capacitor to fail.
 The motor is failing and thats what caused the capacitor to fail.